-Applications are now closed for the Engineering Pathways Industry Cadetship (EPIC) Program.
+Applications are now open for the 2021 Engineering Pathways Industry Cadetship (EPIC) Program!

 Led by the Level Crossing Removal Project, employers from across State Government and private industry have signed on to support these vital roles across transport infrastructure and construction.